openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

     a meaningful name that will help you and other course team members to identify the library.
 For example, "Level 200 Math Problems".
-When you add a randomized content block to a course unit, you use the library name to specify this library as a source for the randomized content.
+When you add a randomized content block to a course unit, you use the library name to specify this library as a source for the randomized assignment.

   * For **Organization**, enter the identifier for your university.
 For example, enter HarvardX or MITx.
 Do not include spaces or special